behretv/self-driving-car/CarND-PID-Control-P7/README.md

 p_error_ = cte;
 ```
 ## Integral
 The i-component penalizes the sum of all CTE's.
-Hence by nature the coefficient should be much smaller than the ones from the other errors.
+Hence by nature the coefficient should be much smaller than the ones from the other errors, hence the learning rate  `delta_ki` was also chosen much smaller during the hyper-parameter tuning.
 This component tackles systematic bias and should be increased if drift is high.
 ```C++
 i_error_ += cte;
 ```